 Total Debt – Other financial debt = RM3,010 – RM1,000 = RM2,010

-Read the article below first if you are planning to purchase a home with your partner:
+Read this first if you are planning to purchase a home with your partner.

 Which price range should you be looking at?